jasmin-lang/jasmin/compiler/pipeline-examples/README.md

   option.
 We describe how to use this option in more details at the end of this README.

+- For the cost analysis to be done, you must provide the processor architecture (with the latencies) in a file names `instruction.cfg` located alongside the `jasmin` compilter.
+We provide an example of such a file here.

 - There are additional information on how to use and interpret the cost analysis results at the end of this file.